pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1267 Software Development Flow

+Today I continue to designing my best software development flow.
+When I start any type of project, I need to apply to TDD in all the software development process, also I recommend that you create the documentation at the same time and any type of diagram that you want to add to the project.
+Please improve the GitHub Readme, create good commits and create documentation about the process.

 ##### Day 1266 Forgetting Logs

 When you write any code, method, class or process, please don't forget to add some logs.
 The importance of add logs in